S Corp filing: what small business owners need to know

 An entrepreneur filing form 2553 to become an S Corp

 An S Corporation, or S Corp, is a tax election that allows a business to qualify for special pass-through taxation status.
+If you’re a new business owner, distinguishing between S Corp, C Corp, and Limited Liability Company (LLC) can be confusing.
+The critical thing to know is that an S Corp is not a business structure.
+It’s a tax status, or election, with its own set of advantages and restrictions for tax purposes.
 Both LLCs and corporations can complete the S Corp election process.
-Most US-based entities can apply for S Corp status so long as they meet S Corp shareholder requirements.
+Most U.S.-based entities can apply for S Corp status if they meet S Corp shareholder requirements.

-S Corporation shareholder requirements include having no more than 100 shareholders, who all must be individual US citizens.
-Additionally, the S Corp can only have one class of stock and certain types of businesses such as financial institutions and insurance companies are ineligible.
+S Corporation shareholder requirements include having no more than 100 S Corp shareholders, who all must be individual US citizens.
+Additionally, the S Corp can only have one class of stock, and certain types of businesses, such as financial institutions and insurance companies, are ineligible.

 Advantages of becoming an S Corp

-Why would you want your small business to become an S Corp?
+Why would you want your small business to take an S Corporation election?
 There are a few advantages.

 The primary benefit of starting an S Corp is that business revenue becomes eligible for pass-through taxation.
-Another plus is that the business’ profits are not subject to self-employment taxes.
-The difference in self-employment taxes paid by an owner when filing taxes as an S Corp vs LLC can be substantial.
+Another plus is that the business’s profits are not subject to self-employment taxes.
+The difference in self-employment taxes an owner pays when filing taxes as an S Corp vs. LLC can be substantial.

 Looking for another upside?
-How about this: once the IRS approves a business’ S Corp filing, the business owner can begin paying themselves a reasonable salary.
+How about this: Once the IRS approves a business’s S Corp filing, the S Corp owner can begin paying themselves a reasonable salary.
 It’s important to note that a “reasonable salary” is defined on a case-by-case basis and should reflect the value of the work completed by the owner.
 Generally, a reasonable salary is about 40%-60% of company profits for a business with a single owner and no employees.

 Step One: Form an Entity

 The first step in creating an S Corp is to create an entity (if you haven’t already).
-Creating an entity is the process of registering your business in your state – either as an LLC or a corporation.
-You can file the paperwork yourself or hire a third party, like Block Advisors, to assist you in creating and filing appropriate paperwork.
+You can create an entity by registering your business in your state as an LLC or a corporation.
+You can file the paperwork yourself or hire a third party, like Block Advisors, to assist you in creating and filing appropriate S Corporation status paperwork.

 Step Two: Get an Employer Identification Number (EIN)